reganmarie/greendelacreme/journals/adam_azai.md

 Today, I worked on:
 * Authentication for users

 Today I mainly focused on starting to implement authentication for our project while everyone else debugged the delete and put endpoints merge requests along with the error handling of them as well.
 I followed curtis's videos to garner a greater understanding of how  the authentication works.
 I ended up finishing the login and create user endpoints for our project and had to stop to allow others in the group to complete some endpoints.
-Now we need to discuss on spilting in pairs to finish authenication/change endpoints and start working on the frontend portion of our MVP.
+Now we need to discuss on spliting in pairs to finish authenication/change endpoints and start working on the frontend portion of our MVP.

 An aha moment today was discovering on how we protect the password of a user from being a part of the pydantic model as we use a hashed_password variable to protect the password string from being returned.
 As well as learning that some of the endpoints are already coded for us in the jwtdown library provided.